|

 [for the US state, Indiana]

-- Note: Originally inhabited by Mound Builders;
+- Note: Originally inhabited by the Mound Builder culture;

 when Europeans arrived, Algonquian-speaking Miami Confederation,